Indoor Floral Photography Workshop

 - using a lightpad

-If two people wish to book for themselves alone the fee will be £95 per person (not available this April - all 3 dates will have 3 people).
+If two people wish to book for themselves alone the fee will be £120 per person.

 Please note, VAT does not apply; these are the total amounts.